RBalderas11/Project-1/README.md

 Research Questions to Answer:

 1. If an individual has insurance, are they less likely to die from heart disease?
+2 geographical maps, 1 scatterplot

-2. Is an individual in a higher income bracket more likely to be insured?
+2. Is an individual in a higher income bracket more likely to be insured? ttest, box and whisker

 3. Does the total population in a given county coorelate with the amount of individuals insured?
+2 bar graphs, 1 pie chart

 Alternative hypothesis: The lower income population is less likely to be insured /n